 Despite filming only four months away, Bond 25 news is currently dormant.
-This news will undoubtedly keep Bond on people's lips, and maybe that was her intention.
-Yet the anti-black Bond warriors will no doubt be furiously banging away at their keyboards and foaming at the mouth.
+This news will undoubtedly keep Bond on people's lips.
+Maybe that was her intention.
+Yet the anti-Black Bond warriors will no doubt be furiously banging away at their keyboards and foaming at the mouth.

 Cries of "Ian Fleming's Bond was white" usually follow.
-The Bond series has evolved since Ian Fleming — it had to.
-Fleming often didn't paint women or black people in a good light — it would have been impossible to stick to his notion that women and black people are inferior to white males.
+The Bond series has evolved since Ian Fleming.
+It had to.
+Fleming often didn't paint women or Black people in a good light.
+It would've been impossible to stick to his notion that women and Black people are inferior to white males.

 Times evolve, and so has the series.
 From Russia with Love is a great film, but the franchise would have gotten pretty stale had there been 24 of them.